- But Not Too Foreign

 - Laura from Sarny is a rich multiracial, one-eight black, woman living in America right when slavery is being abolished.
 She passes herself off as White however the newly freed protagonist learns about her heritage when a part of her curly hair pokes out.
 Sarny is the only one who knows her secret.

-- Nathan from Half Bad is half white witch and half black witch.
+- Nathan from The Half Life Trilogy is half white witch and half black witch.

 - In Harry Potter, there are pure-bloods, and Muggleborn.
 Then there are half-bloods, with ancestry of both types.
 In particular, there are Harry Potter himself and Voldemort.